doriszmr/scATD/readme.md

 🔴 **Note:** All training and inference data (including bulk data and GSE single-cell data gene-expression and label) used in Dist_VAE are preprocessed according to the instructions provided in the *Data Preprocessing and Feature Extraction from LLM* section, based on the outcome of `scfoundation-step2`.

+🔴 **Note:** For the other datasets reported in the main text, the drugs used for model training were strictly selected based on Table 1 (in main text) to ensure consistency between the dataset and the experimental specifications.
+Therefore, it is essential to correctly configure the `--label_mapping` parameter and to ensure that all other relevant parameters are set appropriately.

 #### Domain adpative learning code

 ```bash